API-Skeletons/laravel-hal/README.md

 -------------

 Extend `ApiSkeletons\Laravel\HAL\AbstractHydratorManager`
-and add your models and hydrators to the `$classHydrators` array as such:
+and add your classes and hydrators to the `$classHydrators` array as such:

 ```php
 protected $classHydrators = [
     App\Models\User::class => App\HAL\Hydrators\UserHydrator::class,
 ];
 ```

+Please note that you can hydrate any class; you're not limited to Eloquent models.

 It is suggested you create a facade for your new HydratorManager class.
 This doc will call it `HALHydratorManager`